-An employee may transfer or place a hazardous chemical into another "secondary use" container and not label that container as long as it is intended for immediate use by the employee who performs the transfer.
-If another employee is also to use the container or it will be used for more than one shift, then that new chemical container must be labeled, as above, by the employee who transfers the product.
+An employee may transfer or place a hazardous chemical into another "secondary use".
+That "secondary use" container must be labeled immediately to reflect the by the employee who transfers the product.

 The contents of a chemical container that is not labeled appropriately may not be used or put into service, unless it is relabeled appropriately, or the user is given specific approval from a responsible person.
 Labels already on any chemical container at any location, and used for any purpose, may not be removed, or defaced unless the contents of the container changes.